St. Clair–Superior: History of the neighborhood

 St. Clair–Superior was largely rural and sparsely populated until the 1880s and 1890s, when extensive construction of heavy industry and manufacturing plants occurred along the railroad tracks and the area north of St. Clair Avenue.
 Large numbers of immigrant Slovenians and Lithuanians moved into the area to work in these plants.
 The historic St. Vitus's Church, at E. 61st and Lausche Avenue, was the first Slovenian Catholic church built in Cleveland, and at one time was among the largest Slovenian congregations in the United States.
-Eastern European immigrants brought with them a long beer-making tradition, and during the 1800s and early 1900s the St. Clair–Superior neighborhood was known as "the mecca of breweries in Cleveland."
+Eastern European immigrants brought with them a long beer-making tradition, and during the 1800s and early 1900s St. Clair–Superior neighborhood was known as "the mecca of breweries in Cleveland."
 In the summer of 2016, the brewing tradition returned to the neighborhood, with the opening of Goldhorn Brewery, which takes its name from a Slovenian folktale and features beers named to commemorate neighborhood specific people and places.

 The majority of residents in the neighborhood were whites of Eastern European ancestry at least as late as 1991.
 A major demographic shift occurred in the 1990s and 2000s, so that by 2020 75.6 percent of residents were African American, and 18.8 percent white and 5.8 percent were Hispanic.

 Connected to its Slovenian cultural roots, Cleveland Kurentovanje has been celebrated every year the weekend before Ash Wednesday since 2013.

 In 2015, some redevelopment began to occur in the area.
 One of the biggest projects was Hub 55 on E. 55th Street, a redevelopment that housed a café, market, meeting space, and office space.
 Most of Hub 55 opened in June 2015.
 The investors in Hub 55 planned additional redevelopment as of the fall of 2017.

 By 2015, 33 percent of all homes in the neighborhood had been demolished after falling into disrepair.
 Another 25 percent of homes in the neighborhood are vacant.
 Of these vacant homes, the Western Reserve Land Conservancy's Thriving Communities Institute property survey rated nearly 12 percent rate as "distressed" (an extreme degree of disrepair).
 This compares to just 9 percent in distressed neighborhoods like Buckeye–Woodhill, Glenville, Hough, and Kinsman.

 The level of reported crime in St. Clair–Superior is not much different from those in gentrifying neighborhoods like Ohio City or Tremont.
 Unreported crime, however, remains high.